-Route: London Amsterdam Berlin Prague Vienna Budapest Zagreb Venice Florence Rome Paris London
+Route: London Amsterdam Berlin Prague Vienna Budapest Zagreb Venice Florence Rome Milan Paris London

 Duration: 21 nights

-Transport: This is a fast paced trip covering 10 cities and 8 countries in 3 weeks!
-20 nights of the trip will be in your accommodation, with one night on a night train.
+Transport: This is a fast paced trip covering 10 cities and 8 countries in 3 weeks (21 nights)!
 Journeys vary in length from a few hours to a full day’s travel.
 Start and finish from your nearest UK station and travel to and from mainland Europe via Eurostar – it’s all included in the price!

 Sustainability: This trip only creates 202.3 kg of carbon emissions!
 To fly the same route would cost 830.6 ♻️